lcompilers/lpython/doc/src/progress.md

 - Nested Function Definitions
 - Complex Numbers
 - Optional Arguments
-- ASR not created for a few features supported by lfortran
+- ASR not created for a few features supported by LFortran
     - Conditional and iterative statements
     - Function Calls
     - Arithmatic assignment(like a = 10)